NLnetLabs/cascade/doc/manual/source/building.rst

 """""""

 Your system will likely have a package manager that will allow you to install OpenSSL in a few easy steps.
-For Krill, you will need :command:`libssl-dev`, sometimes called :command:`openssl-dev`.
+For Cascade, you will need :command:`libssl-dev`, sometimes called :command:`openssl-dev`.
 On Debian-like Linux distributions, this should be as simple as running:

 .. code-block:: bash